What’s Your Leadership Style in Nursing?

 Nurses who use a democratic leadership style encourage participation and communication from staff and patients.
 Responsibility is divided among staff, and performance feedback is given to help each person improve.

-This type of leader focuses on the team, and individual mistakes are used as an opportunity to improve how the team works together.
+This type of leader focuses on the team, and individual mistakes improve how the team works together.
 Solid relationships are required for this leadership style to be effective.

 3. Laissez-faire Leadership